Disney World Advance Dining Reservations

 4. You’ll see a blue box marked “Check Availability” on the right, about halfway down the page.
 Pick your date and number of people in your party.

-5. Promptly at 6:00 am ET, click “Find a Table” and start making your reservations.
+5. Promptly at 6:00 am ET, select “Find a Table” and start making your reservations.

 Tips and Tricks For Online Booking

-The ability to book 180+10 days online, for guests staying on property, is not working consistently on Disney’s new website.
-If it doesn’t work for you, you’ll have to make your +10 days of reservations by phone at (407) WDW-DINE (939-3463) starting at 7:00 am ET.
+The ability to book for your whole stay at the 60-day mark, for guests staying on property, doesn’t always work for mysterious reasons.
+If it doesn’t work for you, you can make your first day of reservations online, but you’ll have to make the rest of your reservations by phone at (407) WDW-DINE (939-3463) starting at 7:00 am ET.

-Toward the end of your vacation, you might find better availability for the more popular locations such as Chef Mickey’s, Cinderella’s Royal Table, Le Cellier and 1900 Park Fare.
-This is because people arriving before you whose vacation overlaps your stay grabbed those ADRs during their 180 + 10 window.
+You might find better availability for the more popular locations such as Chef Mickey’s, Cinderella’s Royal Table, Le Cellier and Oga’s Cantina if you check starting on the last day of your reservation and work your way backward toward the beginning.
+Earlier dates get sold out first because people arriving before you whose vacation overlaps your stay grabbed those ADRs during their 60 + 10 window.

-Print out a list of your ADR confirmation numbers.
-Bring it with you to each dining location.
+Print out a list of your ADR confirmation numbers and bring it with you to each dining location, or save it as a PDF and email it to yourself so you can access it from your smartphone.
 Better safe than sorry.

 Getting Through on the Phone Quickly

-The fastest way to make your dining reservations is to use Disney’s online booking system.
+The fastest way to make your dining reservations is to use Disney’s online booking system or the MyDisneyExperience app on your phone.

 Restaurants That Require a Credit Card Guarantee or Prepayment